Tesla, Elon Musk and cryptocurrencies: from joking about them, to buying bitcoin worth $1.5 Bn

 Fernando Alberca | The US Securities and Exchange Commission (SEC) confirmed yesterday that Tesla had reported a $1.5 billion bitcoin purchase.

 In its Form 10-K filing with the SEC, Tesla has publicly disclosed that, at the end of January, it made an investment in BTC as part of its investment strategy in “alternative reserve assets.”
-With this notification, Tesla meets the existing US obligation for all listed companies to inform the SEC of any significant change in the destination of their investments, as this is considered material information that investors and rating agencies should know about.
+With this notification, Tesla meets the existing US obligation for all listed companies to inform the SEC of any significant change in the destination of their investments.
+This is considered material information that investors and rating agencies should know about.

-Over the past month, Tesla and SpaceX CEO Elon Musk had already been asking from his social networks whether bitcoin had sufficient liquidity to handle large volumes.
-Several CEOs of companies that had already converted part of their liquid assets into bitcoin, such as Michael Saylor of Microstrategy, answered affirmatively to Musk’s question.
+Over the past month, Tesla and SpaceX CEO Elon Musk had already been asking via his social networks whether bitcoin had sufficient liquidity to handle large volumes.
+Several CEOs of companies that had already converted part of their liquid assets into bitcoin, such as Michael Saylor of Microstrategy, answered Musk’s question affirmatively.
 Yesterday, it was confirmed that Tesla has already joined Microstrategy, bitcoin mining company Marathon Patent Group and other 16 listed companies with bitcoin on their balance sheets at the current moment.

 Following news of the SEC’s confirmation about Tesla’s purchase, bitcoin climbed from around $39,000 to $46,912, its new all-time high, up more than 20.5%.
 The previous high was set at 42,900 since last January.